 Qualifying Exam Info

 The qualifying exams for each track are based largely on the M.S. course requirements for each track.
 Thus, in the first three semesters, the bulk of a doctoral student's coursework is what an M.S. students in that track would take.
 The qualifying exams are given in two parts.
-The first part, called the Common Exam, has a two-hour section on undergraduate linear algebra and advanced calculus that all students must take.
-The third hour is, depending on a student's track, either a test of probability or a test of analysis and more advanced linear algebra.
-The Common Exam is normally taken after one semester.
+The first part, called the Foundation Exam, has a two-hour section on undergraduate linear algebra and advanced calculus that all students must take.
+The second two-hour exam is, depending on a student's track, either a test of probability or a test of analysis and more advanced linear algebra.
+The Foundation Exam is normally taken after one semester.
 The second part of the exam is specific to each track.
 Some tracks have a take-home component to the test.
 For details of the courses on which qualifying exams are based and for copies of past exams, go to Quals Website.